longyuxi/dew-lover/README.md

 - (12/7/2020) Installed GNU Parallel through conda
 - (12/9/2020) Discussed BLAST result with Janice and Hector
 - (12/16/2020) Installed `BLAST` and `bcftools` with bioconda.
 Deleted `tools/bcftools`.
+- (12/17/2020) Installed a lot of assemblers on bioconda
+- (12/17/2020) Installed `assembly-stats` for showing stats of fastq files